MathCunha16/docker-compose-sonarqube-branch-plugin-with-postgres/README.md

 4.  **Login:**
     * **Default Username:** `admin`
     * **Default Password:** `admin`

     (You will be prompted to change the password on first login).

+That's it!
+Your SonarQube instance with branch analysis support is ready to use.

 ---